PetroIvaniuk/llms-tools/README.md

 - [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space, by NVIDIA

 ## 3D
+ - [AutoRecon](https://zju3dv.github.io/autorecon/) - a framework named for the automated discovery and reconstruction of an object from multi-view images
  - [BITE](https://bite.is.tue.mpg.de/) - enables 3D shape and pose estimation of dogs from a single input image.
 The model handles a wide range of shapes and breeds, as well as challenging postures far from the available training poses, like sitting or lying on the ground
  - [CSM](https://3d.csm.ai/) - generate textured 3D assets from videos using the iOS or web app
  - [MotionGPT: Human Motion as Foreign Language](https://motion-gpt.github.io/) - a unified, versatile, and user-friendly motion-language model to handle multiple motion-relevant tasks